MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/third-party-co-browse.md

   **Fields classification and usage**:
   - This is the entity to store the action button metadata that is visible on the conversation control.
-  - Localized fields from relationships to Locale entity (label, tooltip, slash command) will be a subgrid in this conversation action form.
+  - Localized fields from relationships to Locale entity (label, tooltip, slash command) are a subgrid in this conversation action form.
   - Label, Order, Tooltip, Icon are used for rendering the button in the UI.
 Slash commands are used by agents to trigger conversation actions by typing the slash command in the chat box.
   - Event Name, Web Resource, Event Parameter, and Function Name are used for handling the onButtonClick action.